BIATeam/BIADocs/docs/10-Introduction/30-TryIt/60-CreateYourFirstTeam.md

         path: ['/companies'],
       },
 ```
-3. In case of children team, move the generated content into the children's array of parent `BiaNavigation` :
+3. In case of children team, you can move if needed the generated content into the children's array of parent `BiaNavigation` :
 ```typescript title="navigation.ts"
   {
     labelKey: 'app.companies',